Turtlelord26/BlaiseCompiler/src/Emitters/README.md

 # Emitter

-This space contains the emitter than converts the abstract syntax tree to CIL, and utilities.
+This space contains the emitter that converts the abstract syntax tree to CIL, and utilities.

 ### Cil Emitter